engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 Video require additional resources to be stored, streamed, and viewed.
 We expect our user to have headphones or be in a quiet environment.
 Video documentations benefit from semantic tagging the content across the timeline.
 Video transcripts enhance searchability and accessability.

-### Interactive Documentation

-Examples and test stubs.

 ### Embedded Documentation

-Inline documentation refers to documentation embedded in the source code.
-This form of documentation is exclusively read by other developers.
-This documentation is the one read most frequently and crucial to be up-to-date.
+This form of documentation targets other developers reading our source code.
+It is the most frequently read and most crucial to be up-to-date.
+Inline comments address context and thoughts not easily readable in the code.
+Class and function comments provide insight of its usage.

-Comments should be short and to the point.
-Avoid writing long paragraphs or unnecessary information.
-The purpose of a comment is to provide context, not to repeat the code.

-Use consistent naming conventions throughout your codebase.
-This makes it easier for other developers to understand your code and helps maintain consistency across your project.

-Avoid using reserved keywords or names that might conflict with existing functions or variables in your programming language.
+Consistent naming and formatting reduces cognitive load when reading source code.
 A name is not a name in itself, but rather the context it is used within.

-In my opinion it is absolutely fine and even preferable to call your variables `x` and `y`.
-While your TA might duct you points for not using `rectWidth` and `rectHeight` the Pythagorean theorem is not commonly referred to as `Cathetus^2 + Ancathetus^2 = Hypotenuse^2`.

-In your opinion what does `orderDesc` mean in the code base of a food delivery app?
+In your opinion what does `orderDesc` mean in a food delivery app?
-In your opinion what does `orderDesc` mean in the code base of a spread sheet application?
+In your opinion what does `orderDesc` mean in a spread sheet application?

-If `orderDesc` in the food delivery app actually sorts deliveries by descending order you would probably role with it but would be a little surprised.
-Avoiding these little surprises goes a long way for code readability.

-Please note, that the solution here is not spelling out every word in every variable.
-The solution is to be aware of the context your variables and functions are named within.
+More important than
 This is what you want to be focused on.
 Enforce a definition and naming of broad terms.
 Server vs backend vs service.
 Using consistent terms across the code base assists on establishing context for the code block.